Flynnkirk/SWE-Project/README.md

 # Sprint #1:

-** Covers a total of 6 use case stories.
-Functionality includes a splash screen, listing tasks, adding new tasks, and posting to a SQLite Database**
+Covers a total of 6 use case stories.
+Functionality includes a splash screen, listing tasks, adding new tasks, and posting to a SQLite Database.